powersync-ja/.github/profile/README.md

 Offline-first / local-first is a paradigm where your app code works directly with a client-side embedded database, which automatically syncs with a backend database in the background.

-PowerSync currently supports Postgres with [Flutter](https://docs.powersync.com/client-sdk-references/flutter), [React Native & Expo](https://docs.powersync.com/client-sdk-references/react-native-and-expo) and [web](https://docs.powersync.com/client-sdk-references/js-web).
+PowerSync currently supports Postgres with [Flutter](https://docs.powersync.com/client-sdk-references/flutter), [React Native & Expo](https://docs.powersync.com/client-sdk-references/react-native-and-expo), [web/JS](https://docs.powersync.com/client-sdk-references/js-web) and [Kotlin Multiplatform](https://www.powersync.com/blog/build-local-first-kotlin-multiplatform-apps-with-powersync) (currently in open alpha).

 Additional backend database support and SDKs are [on the way](https://roadmap.powersync.com/).

 ## Quick links